Plastic bottle hacks utilise a bottle that has been cut, sanded, tagged together–or simply distorted to increase its usefulness.

-From pasta noodle containers, cutesy coin purse, handy baskets, water sprinklers, artistic pencil holders, hanging flower pots, jewelry organiser, ottoman, to all sorts of decorations, we have tried to exhaust the essence of plasticity of a supposedly mere drinking plastic bottle.
-Plastic bottle that has been cut, sanded, tagged together–or the shear distortion of the helpless drinking bottle to regain its usefulness.
+From pasta noodle containers, cutesy coin purses and handy baskets.
+From water sprinklers, artistic pencil holders to hanging flower pots.
+From jewellery organisers and ottomans, to all sorts of decorations – we have tried to exhaust the essence of the plasticity of a supposedly mere plastic drink bottle.

 Ruthless we may seem, but admit it or not, these plastic hacks make life remarkably easier and ecologically better.
 All we need is the plastic bottle in hand and creativity in mind.